codecreator127/MatchApp/readme.md

 # Plantr
-Project developed at the DEVS Hackathon 2024 (48hr) (Team Localhost)
+1st place project developed at the DEVS Hackathon 2024 (48hr) Hackathon Theme - Hack for Humanity

+**🌿 Plantr - an AI-powered plant matching web application 🌿**
+* ⚡ AI-Powered Matching: Match with plants based on your personal preferences
+* 🤖 AI-Powered Search: Find any plant based on your preferences or special occasions.
+* 📚 PlantDex: Keep track of all your beloved plants.
+* 🛒 Buy, Trade, or Sponsor: Purchase, exchange, or sponsor plants in a sanctuary.

 ## Tech Stack
 * React